openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

           Stories](http://www.zdnet.com/blog/open-source/2010s-top-five-linux-and-open-source-stories/8008)
       **
 >
-> Sure, unlike me, youâ€™re probably not reading this on a Linux desktopâ€“Mint 10 for those
+> Sure, unlike me, you’re probably not reading this on a Linux desktop–Mint 10 for those
-        who care about such thingsâ€“but do you use Google, Facebook or Twitter?
-If so, youâ€™re using Linux.
+        who care about such things–but do you use Google, Facebook or Twitter?
+If so, you’re using Linux.
 That Android phone in your pocket?
 Linux.
 DVRs, network attached storage (NAS), trade stocks?
 Linux, Linux, Linux.
 >
 > I think one of the most telling stories about Linux this year came from a friend of
-        mine, Joe â€œZonkerâ€ Brockmeier, who told me of a friend who said â€œLinux was too hard.â€ When Zonker asked him about his Android phone, he replied something like, â€œOh, but Android is easy.
-Itâ€™s not Linux!â€ (...)
+        mine, Joe “Zonker” Brockmeier, who told me of a friend who said “Linux was too hard.”
+When Zonker asked him about his Android phone, he replied something like, “Oh, but Android is easy.
+It’s not Linux!” (...)
 >
 > </blockquote>